Continuing Medical Education

 David and Natica Bahar Memorial Lecture

-In September 1987, the Natica Bahar Memorial Lecture was established by Tuscaloosa physician Dr. David Bahar, in memory of his late wife, Natica Bahar, to promote the quality and practice of Internal Medicine at The University of Alabama College of Community Health Sciences.
+In September 1987, the Natica Bahar Memorial Lecture was established by Tuscaloosa physician Dr. David Bahar, in memory of his late wife, Natica Bahar, to promote the quality and practice of Internal Medicine at the College of Community Health Sciences.
 The Bahars moved to Tuscaloosa in 1967, where they both were involved in community projects.
 Mrs. Bahar was active in various charitable and cultural organizations.
 She also owned and operated her own business until her death in 1986.
 Dr. Bahar was well known throughout Tuscaloosa County for his work in the fight against tuberculosis.
 He was a clinical professor in the College’s Department of Internal Medicine and past president of both the Alabama TB Hospital Association and the Alabama Thoracic Society.
 Following Dr. Bahar’s death in November 2001, the lecture series was renamed to the David and Natica Bahar Memorial Lecture.

 The Dr. Joe W. and Virginia Hursey O’Neal Endowed Lecture Series

-Dr. Joe W. O’Neal, of Tuscaloosa, established The Dr. Joe W. and Virginia Hursey O’Neal Endowed Lecture Series in April 2008.
-Through these lectures, Dr. O’Neal wished to support the teaching of cancer prevention and early detection at The University of Alabama College of Community Health Sciences, particularly as it relates to breast cancer, and he further wished to honor the memory of his wife, Mrs. Virginia Hursey O’Neal.
+Dr. Joe W. O’Neal, of Tuscaloosa, established The Dr. Joe W. and Virginia Hursey O’Neal Endowed Lecture Series in 2008.
+Through these lectures, Dr. O’Neal wished to support the teaching of cancer prevention and early detection at the College of Community Health Sciences, particularly as it relates to breast cancer, and he further wished to honor the memory of his wife, Mrs. Virginia Hursey O’Neal.
 Mrs. O’Neal graduated from the nurse anesthetist school at the Medical College of Alabama in Birmingham, where she met her soon-to-be husband.
 After graduating and marrying in 1953, she worked as a nurse anesthetist at South Highlands Hospital and then as head of the pediatric nursery at the Medical College of Alabama before moving to Tuscaloosa in 1960.
 Dr. O’Neal began his pre-medical education at The University of Alabama, where he was awarded a Bachelor of Science Degree in Biology in 1949.
 He proceeded to the Medical College of Alabama in Birmingham, where he received his medical degree in 1954.
 After completing his residency, he and his wife returned to Tuscaloosa to open a private surgical practice.
 Once in Tuscaloosa, the O’Neals were active in Dr. O’Neal’s surgical practice and became involved in civic and religious organizations.
 In 2001, after a courageous battle with breast cancer, Mrs. O’Neal passed away.